 Grevillea banksii is an ornamental shrub that can grow to about 20ft, almost like a small tree and if you want it bushy you can train it by pruning it.
-It grows in sun or shade.
+It grows in the sun or shade.
 It has interesting red flowers which flower for a rather long period in spring and summer.

-It is commonly called Red Silky Oak and it is native to Australia, you might also hear it called Kahili Tree especially in the Hawaiian Islands.
+It is commonly called Red Silky Oak and it is native to Australia, you might also hear it called Kahili Tree, especially in the Hawaiian Islands.
 Grevillea banksii is drought-tolerant, but it is very exotic looking especially the flowers.

 It belongs to the Proteaceae family of plants.
 The flowers and the seed pods could be toxic so be aware.
-It is a hardy plant especially in warmer climates, they do not tolerate frost.
+It is a hardy plant, especially in warmer climates, they do not tolerate frost.
 You can propagate by cuttings or seeds.

-Also read about Grevillea ‘Moonlight’.
+Also, read about Grevillea ‘Moonlight’.